zehreken/zehreken.github.io/source/posts/2026-04-14-shoot-first-drive-later.md

     Player->GetActorTransform())); // Function accepts relative transform
 </pre>

-After fixing this, shooting has improved a lot but there was still some bias to some orientations.
+After fixing this, shooting improved a lot, but there was still some bias to some orientations.
 I then realized that I always spawned the tank with the same position and rotation at every episode.
-I just randomized those, trained again for some time and voila, the agent was able hit targets with good precision.
+I just randomized those, trained again for some time and voila, the agent was able to hit targets with good precision.

 <figure>
     <video src="/assets/2026-04-14-shoot-first-drive-later/nice_aim.mp4" controls playsinline>